macosforge/alac/index.md

 The macOS and Windows projects compile the decoder/encoder directly into the alacconvert tool.
 The UNIX makefile builds libalac.a first and links against the static library for compiling the tool.

-As mentioned in the ReadMe, the Windows project requires <stdint.h>, and this is only installed by default with Visual Studio 2010.
+As mentioned in the ReadMe, the Windows project requires &lt;stdint.h&gt;, and this is only installed by default with Visual Studio 2010.
 The code is in the public domain, however, and it should be fairly easy to locate a copy.

 ## Using alacconvert